-Read moreIs atrial fibrillation a type of heart disease?
+Read moreIs atrial flutter a serious heart condition?

 Read moreDoes atrial flutter need treatment?